Make a Better Golf Backswing by Using the Right Arm Correctly

 - Your hands should feel very far away from you at the top of the swing

-Video Transcription: How Right Arm Works in Backswing
+Video Transcription: How Right Arm Works in the Golf Backswing

 In another video I talked about how the right elbow pit needs to be out, away from you at address, and stay that way as you go back.

 One of the key aspects of getting a full turn is this guy being in the right position at setup and during the backswing, but also another sensation that a lot of golfers don't have, and they lose, and it causes them to not make a full turn and they create a very narrow backswing.

 A narrow backswing would look something like this.
 My arms are very close to my body.
 You can see I haven't made much of a turn and my right arm is very flat.
 I've got a lot of flexion here.

 A lot of times the left arm breaks down, so I've got this really narrow, weak golf swing, rather than having a big, full turn and a lot of width, where this arm stays straight.
 That's what I want to talk about.

 Once you've got this right elbow in the right position during the swing, the most important feeling for most golfers - again, a lot of things I do on the website, I'm talking about a broad generalization here; not everybody's exactly the same, obviously - to most golfers, they have to feel that this right arm never folds, all the way to the top of the backswing, period.

 What happens most times, when people don't make a full turn, is that this right arm starts folding early.
 They go back and this guy is already folded like this.
 Then by the time they're here, their arms and their shoulder girdle - especially this lead shoulder girdle - feels fully loaded up so they're not going to keep turning.

 You can see my right shoulder on the right side of my head.
 When you look at a Tour player, you actually see their right shoulder blade on the other side of their head, when you're looking face on.
 That looks like this, where you can start to see my shoulder popping out behind my head on this side.